-How is health and fitness marketing changing in 2020?
+How is health and fitness marketing changing?

 Well, word-of-mouth is still the strongest form of marketing, but now it takes place online.
 To thrive as a fitness business owner, you need to step up your marketing game to match the pace of the changing fitness marketing landscape.